schmunk42/giic/README.md

 Your console output should look similar to [this](https://gist.github.com/schmunk42/6124928).

 Open http://localhos/app-crud-test/www/index.php?r=sakila to checkout your CRUDs.
+Login with `admin` / `admin`.

 #### Bonus: giix